 Some have it and some don’t.
 Insist on hiring the one who does.

-Finds the intriguing angle
+A professional content writer finds the intriguing angle

 Well-crafted content is important — but if it’s not wrapped up in a fascinating package, it probably won’t get read or shared.